sc13912/vmc-eks-demo-ui/README.md

 Password for user vmcdba:
 CREATE TABLE
 [root@eks-demo-db01 ~]#

+#Verify that the DB table has been created correctly
 [root@eks-demo-db01 ~]# psql -h 192.168.100.22 -U vmcdba -d vmcdb
 Password for user vmcdba:
 psql (12.6)